plymouthvan/wordpress-sync/README.md

 - The synchronization process always begins in dry-run mode, allowing you to review the changes before confirming the sync.
 - wp-config.php is excluded during the sync process to avoid overwriting critical configuration.
 - Ensure your SSH key is loaded in the SSH agent or explicitly provided in config.yaml if necessary.
+- If your server uses a non-standard SSH port, set `ssh.port` in config.yaml.
 - Always test your synchronization first with dry-run mode enabled before syncing to the live site.

 ### Understanding Excludes vs. Cleanup Files